NathanKolbas/xet-core-dart/hf_xet_dart/README.md

 `hf_xet` is not intended to be run independently as it is expected to be used from `huggingface_hub`, so to get started with `huggingface_hub` check out the documentation [here]("https://hf.co/docs/huggingface_hub").

-## Known Issues
+## Known Issues/Limits

 Xet only works on 64-bit systems; 32-bit systems are [not supported](https://huggingface.co/docs/hub/en/storage-backends#current-limitations).
-Because of this, cargokit is struggling to compile the rust code.
-This is due to cargokit always adding `i686-linux-android` target (which flutter no longer supports anyway).
-This will be fixed once the following GitHub issue is merged: https://github.com/irondash/cargokit/pull/111.

-In the meantime, you will have to manually disable it by commenting out/removing the same code in `gradle/plugin.gradle` or do not run a debug build.
-Otherwise, Xet will not work.
-If someone has a better interim solution I would gladly love to hear it.

 ## Contributions (feature requests, bugs, etc.) are encouraged & appreciated 💙💚💛💜🧡❤️